kumahq/kuma/docs/madr/decisions/031-automatic-rechable-services.md

     C-->D
 ```

-Warning: this is only the case when you enable mTLS and remove default TrafficPermission and MeshTrafficPermission.
-For visibility, you could have a default "deny all" policy.

 Let's consider other `targetRef` with allow types in combination with `top`/`from` level:
 1. `Mesh/Mesh` - this won't help us because that's the default, anyone can talk to anyone and we can't